-In most Confederate states where the proclamation did apply, resistance to emancipation was inevitable and there was almost no federal effort to enforce the grant of freedom.6 Southern planters attempted to hide news about Lincoln's proclamation from enslaved people, and in many areas where federal troops were not present, slavery remained the status quo well after 1863.7 Even as the Confederacy faced increasingly certain defeat in the war, Southern whites insisted that Lincoln's wartime executive order was illegal and that slavery could be formally banned only by a legislature or court.
-Many used deception and violence to keep enslaved people from leaving plantations.8 resist into the twentieth century: Delaware did not ratify the Thirteenth Amendment until 1901; Kentucky ratified in 1976; and Mississippi ratified in 1995.
+In most Confederate states where the proclamation did apply, resistance to emancipation was inevitable and there was almost no federal effort to enforce the grant of freedom.
+Southern planters attempted to hide news about Lincoln's proclamation from enslaved people, and in many areas where federal troops were not present, slavery remained the status quo well after 1863.
+Even as the Confederacy faced increasingly certain defeat in the war, Southern whites insisted that Lincoln's wartime executive order was illegal and that slavery could be formally banned only by a legislature or court.
+Many used deception and violence to keep enslaved people from leaving plantations.